AdityaDayal79/kuiperlock/README.md

 **KuiperLock** is an experimental open-source project focused on space cybersecurity.

-The goal is to create tools that help identify and prevent vulnerabilities in satellite firmware, communication protocols, and mission software — especially for CubeSats and small satellite teams.
+The goal is to create tools that help identify and prevent vulnerabilities in satellite firmware, communication protocols, and mission software — especially for CubeSats, small satellite teams and future lunar digital infrastructure systems.

 > This project is in its very early phase.
 Nothing is functional yet.
 Contributions, ideas, and feedback are welcome.